kaiserbergin/NBomber.Website/src/docs/docs/json-config.md

 </TabItem>
 </Tabs>

 And for one test you want to run the only `insert_mongo` but for the second one `read_mongo` and `update_mongo` together.
 You can achive this by using TargetScenario setting.
-One file will contain the only `insert_mongo` scenario.
+One file will contain only `insert_mongo` scenario.

 ```json title="target_scenario_1.json"